By Roy Burner - Minister of the Gospel

 Scripture admonishes the believer to not sleep, as do others; but to watch and sober (1 Thessalonians 5:6).
 Others are those who have become slothful in the discharge of their duty towards God.
 They content themselves with the bare essentials of religion with little regard towards any exhortation to do otherwise.

 For one to watch is that the believer will not give into evil practices.
-One is not to enter into such a window of opportunity that the enemy of one's soul, or Satan, has dressed towards acceptance.
+One is not to enter into such a window of opportunity that the enemy of one's soul, or Satan, has enhanced towards acceptance.
 Opportunity for such has been drastically increased, through the availability of the internet, to feed man's innermost lust of the flesh, and lust of the eyes; if one is not securely planted in God's Word.

 Scripture admonishes the believer to love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father but is of the world.
 And the world passes away, and the lust thereof, but he that does the will of God abides forever (1 Jon 2:15-17).